-(SUS7RED) Research Dissertation
+(PRJ7RED) Research Dissertation (non-apprentices only)

 This module focusses upon students developing an academically robust dissertation.
 It will draw upon the academic body of knowledge, theories, frameworks and include academic research publications around a specific topic.
 Building upon the Final Project Proposal module, relevant literature will be critiqued to develop a research question, with an aim, hypothesis, proposition and objectives as appropriate.
 A theoretical position and methodological choices will be discussed, and a research design developed, thus ensuring rigour at the highest level possible for an MSc.
 The dissertation might include primary or secondary data and analysis.